Review: Caged (Agent Sayer Altair, #1) by Ellison Cooper

 This book started off with a huge bang, no pun intended.
 It was dark and twisty — just how I like it — totally out of the blue.
 I really wish the book had kept more of those kinds of surprises coming without relying on the same concept over and over again.
 There was an element of danger at first, but that became predictable the further into the story you got, so the suspense of the danger dissipated.

 I don’t trust people who do not like animals.
-Although she eventually warmed to the dog, her first reaction to a helpless animal was “ugh, don’t make me deal with this creature.
+Although she eventually warmed to the dog, her first reaction to a helpless animal was, “ugh, don’t make me deal with this creature.
 What an unwanted burden,” and that stuck with me the whole time.

 The Curse of the Bad First Impression.
 Is that a Nancy Drew novel?

 I also found Sayer lacked humour and was mostly one-note in her personality.
 Nothing about her really popped off the page, even when she was at her most manic during the investigation.
-The flow to how she got to that place didn’t exist, so instead of feeling like we travelled to a new level of her genuine personality, it comes across more like, “this is how other authors would write this moment, so it’s how I’m going to write it.”
+All it took to undo this cliché writing was a little more finesse in terms of keeping her personality obvious and canon.

 On the whole, that really is the only downside to this novel.
-It could have used a tad more description and a little bit more personality from all the players.
+It could have used a tad more description and a bit more personality from all the players.
 Done and done.

 I wanted more depth.
 I need more depth from what I read.
 And often that affects my rating.